Requirements to Graduate with Honors in Sociology

 - If possible, students are encouraged (but not required) to enroll in SYA4911 Undergraduate Research prior to the semester in which they complete their thesis (i.e., in the semester prior to their graduating semester).
 This course allows students a more extended period of time to fully develop their thesis ideas, conduct preliminary research for their project, and obtain IRB approval for any research involving human subjects.
 The sociology faculty supervising the SYA4911 would presumably continue working with the student as senior thesis mentor in their graduating semester.

 Requirements for Conducting a Senior Thesis and Graduating with High or Highest Honors

-Once all drafts have been completed, submit one paper copy of the thesis and an honors thesis submission form to the Sociology Undergraduate Advising Office (3231 Turlington).
-In addition, deliver a second copy of the honors thesis submission form (but no paper copy of the thesis itself) to the CLAS Honors Coordinator (105 Academic Advising Center).
+- Once all drafts have been completed, submit one paper copy of the thesis and an honors thesis submission form to the Sociology Undergraduate Advising Office (3364 Turlington) or to the Main office (3219 Turlington) if advisor is not available”.
 These submissions are due no later than the Friday two weeks before the end of finals week (please check the Registrar’s homepage for the exact deadline each semester).